chrisburnell/chrisburnell.com/_posts/2018-12-13-chrono-trigger-secret-of-the-forest-contraband-vgm.md

 ---
 categories: bookmark
-title: Chrono Trigger\: Secret of the Forest - Contraband VGM
+title: "Chrono Trigger: Secret of the Forest - Contraband VGM"
 lede: This is seriously amazing.
 It deserves way more recognition than it has; @ContraReloaded mesh together some incredible talent and synergy.
 date: 2018-12-13 11:36:40
 tags: